milkerson/jenkins-git/README.md

 This will be a test to see whether the webhook is kickin'.

-Does this fix the auto-webhook creation?
+Going to have to try this again.